-Bernstein’s “Music for String Quartet” will be performed by a stellar ensemble of musicians: Malcolm Lowe, violinist and recently retired concertmaster of the BSO; Natalie Rose Kress, a Washington, D.C.-based violinist currently studying at The Juilliard School; violist Daniel Kim, who holds the Lois and Harlan Anderson chair at the BSO; Ronald Feldman, retired BSO cellist who now is music director of the Longwood Symphony Orchestra in Boston and the Berkshire Symphony at Williams College; and pianist Melvin Chen, who is Deputy Dean of the Yale Music School and director of Yale’s Norfolk Chamber Music Festival.
+Bernstein’s “Music for String Quartet” will be performed by a stellar ensemble of musicians: Lucia Lin, who holds the Dorothy Q. and David B. Arnold, Jr. chair has been a member of the first violin section of the BSO since 1985; Natalie Rose Kress, a Washington, D.C.-based violinist currently pursuing her DMA degree at the University of Maryland; violist Daniel Kim, who holds the Lois and Harlan Anderson chair at the BSO; Ronald Feldman, retired BSO cellist who now is music director of the Longwood Symphony Orchestra in Boston and the Berkshire Symphony at Williams College; and pianist Melvin Chen, who is Deputy Dean of the Yale Music School and Director of Yale’s Norfolk Chamber Music Festival.

 Retired BSO Librarian John Perkel arranged to have the piece premiered as the centerpiece of the November 6, 2021 concert.
 He said: “Ever since the approach of the Leonard Bernstein Centennial, I was determined to make this amazing event a reality.
 When I finally received the authorization to perform the Bernstein string quartet, I went into action and engaged these fine musicians and chose repertoire closely associated with Bernstein.”

 According to Library Director Wendy Pearson, “We are delighted to host this world premiere as a benefit to fund cultural programming and community events for the Stockbridge Library, Museum & Archives.”